sdziallas/comp55/docs/labs/9-Github.md

 ![](lab9media/media/pafterpush.png)

 If you notice the left, it shows a similar diverging graph that comes back together with the merge at the end.

 ## Step 8: Martyr & Hackslash - commit and push the same line

-Let's cause some havoc
+Let's cause some havoc :fire:

 So at this point you either had success getting git to merge something for you or git failed at being able to merge things for you.
 If git was successful in merging, let's have you get into a situation where git can't figure out what the latest version or the best lines to have in the file are.
-To do this we're going to set it up so that the martyr and the hackslash try to modify the same line in the same file.
-Ensuring both of them have pulled the latest changes from the server, have both hackslash and the martyr change the GLabel's text.
-The easiest thing to do in this case is to change the text by adding in your name as part of the label.
+To do this we're going to set it up so that the martyr and the hackslash try to modify the same line in the same file. **After having pulled, have both hackslash and the martyr change the GLabel's text.** The easiest thing to do in this case is to change the text by adding in your name as part of the label.
 You can use your own real name or you can use the name I've assigned you.
-Then go ahead and commit.
-Let's have hackslash push their commit to the server and then try to have the martyr push theirs.
-The martyr will notice that they will be rejected from pushing their changes.
+Then go ahead and commit. *Let's have hackslash push their commit to the server and then try to have the martyr push theirs.* The martyr will notice that they will be rejected from pushing their changes.
 When they pull to get the latest changes from the server, they'll notice that the result will be slightly different, where